ibnuda/fpmortals/manuscript/complete.md

   [error]   implicit val encoder: JsEncoder[TradeTemplate] = DerivedJsEncoder.gen
   [error]                                                                     ^
 ~~~~~~~~

-The error message is as helpful as always.
-The workaround is to introduce evidence for `H @@ Z` on the lower priority implicit scope, and then just call the code that the compiler should have found in the first place:

 Penyiasatan masalah ini adalah dengan memperkenalkan bukti untuk `H @@ Z` pada
 cakupan impliist yang lebih rendah dan memanggil kode tersebut, sehingga kompilator